-International Colleges and Universities
+3. International Colleges and Universities

-Credit from non-U.S. colleges and universities which are recognized within their educational systems may be applied toward any of our certificates and degrees, meeting either requirements or electives, at the discretion of the credential evaluator and/or program advisor.
-Typically, students must provide their credentials and an evaluation of those credentials by an evaluation agency.
+Credit from non-U.S. colleges and universities, recognized within their educational systems, may be applied toward any of our certificates and degrees, meeting either requirements or electives, at the discretion of the credential evaluator and/or program advisor.
+Typically, students must provide their official credentials and an evaluation of those credentials by an evaluation agency.
 The Enrollment Services Office can provide names and addresses for those agencies.

-AP and CLEP Tests and the International Baccalaureate
+4. AP and CLEP Tests and the International Baccalaureate

-EvCC's faculty have reviewed the AP, CLEP and International Baccalaureate (IB) programs programs and established the minimum score that must be earned in order to earn credit.
+EvCC's faculty have reviewed the AP, CLEP and International Baccalaureate (IB) programs and established the minimum score that must be earned in order to earn credit.
 The list of acceptable AP, CLEP and IB exams is listed in Table One on page 14.
-A maximum of 60 AP, CLEP and IB credits may be applied toward several of our certificates and degrees, meeting either requirements or electives, at the discretion of the credential evaluator and/or program advisor.
-In the case of the Associate in Arts and Sciences - Option II, the Associate of Science, and the Associate in Business degrees, CLEP credit may be limited to the "B" list electives.
+A maximum of 60 AP, CLEP and IB credits may be applied toward several of our degrees, meeting either requirements or electives, at the discretion of the credential evaluator and/or program advisor.
+In the case of the associate degrees designated as university transfer degrees, CLEP credit may be limited to the "B" list electives.

-Military Training
+5. Military Training

 EvCC follows recommendations made by the American Council on Education when evaluating military training and education records.
 Please submit the appropriate record for evaluation.
 Each branch of the military has a different service center holding your training and education records.
 Upon written request by you, they will send a copy to us.
 The Enrollment Services Office has a list of the locations where you may write for a copy of your record.
-Active Duty and Reserve Sailors and Marines, and Sailors and Marines who separated or retired during or after the 1980's, may request their SMART record by going to www.navycollege.navy.mil, or find the form available through EvCC's Enrollment Services Office, or go to the Navy College Center at Naval Station Everett, 2000 W Marine View Drive.
-Everett.
+Active Duty and Reserve Sailors and Marines, and Sailors and Marines who separated or retired during or after the 1980's, may request their SMART record by going to www.navycollege.navy.mil, or find the form available through EvCC's Enrollment Services Office, or go to the Navy College Center at Naval Station Everett, 2000 W Marine View Drive, Everett.

-A maximum of 60 credits for military training and education may be applied toward EvCC certificates, Associate in Technical Arts, Associate in General Studies, Associate in Fine Arts and Associate in Arts and Science - Option I as meeting requirements.
-Military credit is, with the exception of limited Physical Education credit, applicable only to the "B" list electives for the Associate in Arts and Science - Option II, the Associate of Science and the Associate in Business.
+A maximum of 60 credits for military training and education may be applied toward EvCC's Associate in Technical Arts, Associate in Fine Arts and Associate in Arts and Science - Option I as meeting requirements.
+A maximum of 45 ungraded credits may be applied toward the Associate in General Studies.
+Military credit is, with the exception of limited Physical Education credit, applicable only to the "B" list electives for the associate degrees designated as university transfer degrees.